Garlic Herb Roasted Chicken Thighs Easy and Flavorful

 – Once done, remove the chicken from the oven.
 Let it rest for about 5 minutes before serving.

 – Garnish with freshly chopped parsley for a pop of color.
 You can serve it alongside your favorite sides for a complete meal.
-For the full recipe, check out the detailed instructions above.

 Tips & Tricks